 - Induced vasoconstriction via angiotensin II receptors and this, in turn, increases blood pressure and vascular resistance.

 - Vasopressin release that causes fluid retention.

 - Norepinephrine release that increases adrenergic activity such as cardiac function by inducing hypertrophy.

 - Aldosterone release that causes salt (NaCl) and water retention.

-The contrary happens when urinary filtrate sodium levels are increased or fluid level is high causing reduce prostaglandin release and minimal activation of the renin angiotensin aldosterone system, thus, reduced glomerular filtration rate and reduced blood flow into the glomerulus.
+The contrary happens when urinary filtrate sodium levels are increased or fluid level is high causing a reduced prostaglandin release and minimal activation of the renin-angiotensin-aldosterone system; thus, reduced glomerular filtration rate and reduced blood flow into the glomerulus.

-However, the renin angiotensin aldosterone system comes with deleterious effects such as the cardiac remodeling via myocardial hypertrophy.
+However, the renin-angiotensin aldosterone system comes with deleterious effects such as cardiac remodeling via myocardial hypertrophy.